Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Estimation and Inference

-The key idea is to separate the estimation error arising due to the treatment assignment, $[W_t \mid \history[t-1]^*]$, from the error due to spatial smoothing.
-Using martingale theory similar to \cite{boji:shep:19}, we show the former to be $\sqrt{T}$-asymptotically normal, where the temporal dependence is controlled based on Assumption~ \ref{ass:unmeasured_conf}.
+The key idea of our proof is to separate the estimation error arising due to the treatment assignment $W_t$ given the complete history $\history[t-1]^*$, from the error due to spatial smoothing.
+Using martingale theory, we show that the former is $\sqrt{T}$-asymptotically normal, where the temporal dependence is controlled based on Assumption~\ref{ass:unmeasured_conf}.
 The latter is shown to converge to zero at a rate faster than $1/\sqrt{T}$.

+According to Theorem~\ref{theorem:normality}, the knowledge of $\asymvar$ would enable asymptotic inference about the temporally-expected potential outcome.
+The variance $\asymvar$ is the converging point of $(T-M+1)^{-1}\sum_{t=M}^T \asymvar_t$ where $\asymvar_t$ represents a time period-specific variance.
+Unfortunately, since we only observe one treatment path for each time period $t$, we cannot directly estimate the time-specific variances, $\asymvar_t$, and thus $\asymvar$, without additional assumptions.